Bosnia and Herzegovina (South Eastern Europe)

 Get Quote

-Geographic: 44 00 N, 18 00 E
+Geographic: 44 N, 18 E

 Useful information and history:

-Time difference UTC+1 daylight saving time +1hr, begins last Sunday in March; ends last Sunday in October.
+UTC+1 daylight saving time +1hr, begins last Sunday in March; ends last Sunday in October.

-Natural Hazards
+Natural Hazards:

-Additional Information
+Additional Information:

-Before entering the country the authorities at the frontier must certify any visible damage to your car/ motor vehicle when you enter the country.
+Before entering the country the authorities at the frontier must certify any visible damage to your car/motor vehicle when you enter the country.
 You will be given a certificate which you will have to show when you leave.

 During the winter months specified above, you must remove all snow and ice from your vehicle before moving you will receive an on-the-spot fine.